MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/contract.md

 The fact that this is not pure REST is not necessarily bad.
 Actually, this type of API design is so popular that it is the one followed by well-known frameworks like [OpenAPI][], [API Blueprint][] or [RAML][].
 And, in spite of the evolvability benefits from an hypermedia-based API, [some people is skeptical about whether we are ready for them][Criticism to HATEOAS].

 #### URI Templates and URI design
-Even thoguh according to the REST contraints neither the client nor the documentation should rely on a specific URI convention, that does not mean that we cannot follow a convention to (1) make the URIs human-readable, (2) to save design time or (3) to distribute the processing based on our URIs path.
+Even though according to the REST constraints neither the client nor the documentation should rely on a specific URI convention, that does not mean that we cannot follow a convention to (1) make the URIs human-readable, (2) to save design time or (3) to distribute the processing based on our URIs path.
 It is completely right to use, for example, [URI Templates (RFC 6570)][].

 Many of the rules on how to design URIs are opinionated.
 Still, some have major approval in the community, like the ones presented in [REST API Design Rulebook, by Mark Masse][]: